hemelo/hetech/src/content/post/xbox-controller.md

 ### xpadneo

-The xpadneo driver is a more advanced driver for the XBOX controller.
-It has more features and is more up-to-date than the default driver.
+I decided to use the [xpadneo driver](https://atar-axis.github.io/xpadneo/) since it has more features and is more up-to-date than the default driver.
+It is a advanced driver for the XBOX controller.
 To install it, clone the repository and run the install script.

 ```bash
 git clone https://github.com/atar-axis/xpadneo.git